civol/HDLRuby/README.md

 ```

 The signals of an instance can be connected through the arrow operator too,
 provided they are properly referred to.
-One way to refer they is to use the dot
+One way to refer them is to use the dot
 operator `.` on the instance as follows:

 ```ruby
 <instance name>.<signal name>
 ```

-For example the following code connects the clock of instance `mem8_16I` to
+For example the following code connects signal `clk` of instance `mem8_16I` to
-`clk`:
+signal `clk` of the current system:

 ```ruby
 mem8_16I.clk <= clk